dynamic-graphics-inc/dgpy-libs/README.md

 ## About

-This repo (dgpy-libs) are the polished gems formed under intense pressure below the offices of [Dynamic Grahpics Inc](http://dgi.com/).
+This repo (dgpy-libs) are the polished gems formed under intense pressure below the offices of [Dynamic Graphics Inc](http://dgi.com/).
 These pure-python libraries are all published on pip under the listed names.

 ### Design PhilosoPY